PsyTeck/astercoin/doc/init.md

 Copy astercoind.init to /etc/init.d/astercoind.
 Test by running `service astercoind start`.

-Using this script, you can adjust the path and flags to the astercoind program by setting the ASTERCOIND and FLAGS environment variables in the file /etc/sysconfig/astercoind.
+Using this script, you can adjust the path and flags to the astercoind program by setting the ATED and FLAGS environment variables in the file /etc/sysconfig/astercoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X